Configuring breaking changes

 By default, openapi-changes uses libopenapi’s built-in breaking change rules.

-You can override any rule by creating a configuration file called changes-rules.yaml (this is the default config file name).
+We can override any rule by creating a configuration file called changes-rules.yaml (this is the default config file name).

 Using a config file